JCarpenter-WPI/CS573-Final-Project-Proposal/README.md

  * How do price and outcomes relate to the level of corporate engagement?
  * What is the diversity of corporate relations office types represented by NACRO members?
  * Are there geographic patterns to the level of corporate engagement?

+ These questions translate into the following tasks:

+ 1. Map of institutions

+ * create tooltip showing list of members and contact info by institution
+ * create menus for for organizational characteristics such as size, public/private and Carnegie Classification
+ * color code regions
+ * create functionality to display list of members when users click on region
+ * create zoom functionality to more clearly see instititutions that are close to each other (e.g. Boston area)

+ 2. Price and outcomes chart

+ * create side by side scatterplots of price and outcomes by level of corporate engagement
+ * create tooltip to show name of institution when hovering over a point on the scatterplots
+ * create functionality to select a point on one plot and highlight the same institution on the other plot
+ * create menu to search for name of institution and highlight the corresponding points for that institution on plots

+ 3. Diversity of office types chart

+ * add menus for orgnizational characteristics such as size, public/private and Carnegie Classification

+ 4. Map of level of corporate engagement

+ * create map with marks indicating (either by size or color) the level of corporate engagement

+ 5. Wish list:  Fancy plots of corporate engagement

+ * explore possibility of creating box plots or violin plots

 ## Sketches